-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
+For nuclear energy, the criteria include comprehensive safety and waste management directly enable other activities to make a substantial contribution to an environmental objective.

-directly enable other activities to make a substantial contribution to an environmental objective.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.

-activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
-A minimum of 70% of the Fund's net assets will be aligned to the E/S characteristics of the Fund.
+A minimum of 51% of the Fund's net assets will be aligned to the E/S characteristics of the Fund.